zeroknowledgediscovery/xtest2/instructions.md

 The same frozen fitted model must provide both geometry and generation.
 The model family and implementation stack are unrestricted.

-The defining scientific constraint is **no broad hyperparameter tuning**.
+The defining scientific constraint is **no hyperparameter tuning**.
 Only quantization/discretization resolution may be selected comparatively, if quantization is used.

 ---